PyExplorer/otus_01_advanced_basics/README.md

 QUICK START
 -------
+At first we should go to src/

+$cd src

-Script can be run with the one of the next lines:
+Then she script can be run with the one of the next lines:

-python log_analyzer.py
+$python log_analyzer.py

-python log_analyzer.py -c 'extconfig.json'
+$python log_analyzer.py -c 'extconfig.json'

-python log_analyzer.py --config 'extconfig.json'
+$python log_analyzer.py --config 'extconfig.json'

 DESCRIPTION
 ----